-The Accor Group exercises its responsibilities as an employer only as concerns its direct employees (Accor employees) in its various head offices and in the owned and leased hotels.
-For these Accor employees, the Accor Group's values, management principles and talent development policies are directly applied, along with all of the employee-relations responsibilities inherent to its position as a direct employer.
+The Accor Group exercises its responsibilities as an employer only as concerns its direct employees (Accor Group employees) in its various head offices and in the owned and leased hotels.
+For these Accor Group employees, the Accor Group's values, management principles and talent development policies are directly applied, along with all of the employee-relations responsibilities inherent to its position as a direct employer.

 The Accor Group aims to be an inclusive company and have policies and procedures in place to promote diversity and inclusion.
 In addition, Accor UK and the other Accor Group UK businesses will not employ anyone who cannot demonstrate their legal right to work in the UK.
 Checks are carried out on all applicants to ensure the documents that they provide are genuine, and the Accor Group ensure that its managers are provided with the tools and skills to carry out the necessary document checks sympathetically and appropriately.
+This supports the Accor Group's pledge to never use clandestine, undocumented or any other form of undeclared labour in any host country and to ensure that directives are issued to this effect.

-For employees of managed hotels (where employees are paid by the hotel owner), the Accor Group recommendations and policies may be applied by the hotel manager, as long as the owner is willing to accept the associated impact on costs and operations.
+For employees of managed hotels (where employees are paid by the hotel owner), the Accor Group recommendations and policies may be applied by the Accor Group as hotel manager, subject to contractual commitments and as long as the owner is willing to accept the associated impact on costs and operations.